 4. Took incredible effort and code

 WordPress, as you see today, was not easy to build.
-According to Open Hub’s Project Cost Calculator, over $10 million was spent on building WordPress, and over 718,000 lines of code were written to make it what it is today.
+According to Open Hub’s Project Cost Calculator, over $10 million was spent on building WordPress.
+Over 718,000 lines of code were written to make it what it is today.

 5. The improvement never stops